steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿## Commit Notes

 ### Issues
 #### General
     Gravatar
 #### Solver

     Explorer
-        Workbench tabs do not always respond to arrow keys.
-        Add active file name to UI.
-        Explorer tab order for UI controls

         Intermittently, the Mayavi Pipeline dialog box opens as a blank window.
             The test program Solver/Experiments/mayavi/mayavitest.py has the same issue. segmentation fault on exit